 Hedge funds and other large speculators increased their bets on a euro drop for a fourth straight week in the five days ended May 29, Commodity Futures Trading Commission data showed yesterday.
 The difference in the number of wagers on a decline in the shared currency compared with those on a gain -- so- called net shorts -- was 203,415, the most since the euro’s inception in 1999.

 The dollar dropped against the yen after payrolls climbed by 69,000 last month, fewer than the most-pessimistic forecast in a Bloomberg News survey, after a revised 77,000 gain in April that was smaller than initially estimated, the Labor Department reported yesterday.
 The median estimate called for a 150,000 May advance.
 The jobless rate rose to 8.2 percent from 8.1 percent, while hours worked declined.

 “We’ve hit a soft patch in U.S. economic activity and jobs growth and this employment report just further confirms that,” said Michael Woolfolk, a managing director and senior currency strategist in New York at Bank of New York Mellon Corp.
-(BK), the world’s largest custodial bank.
+(BK:US), the world’s largest custodial bank.
 “What this does is raise materially the odds of quantitative easing from the Fed.”